Markov Decision Processes with Long-Term Average Constraints: Problem Formulation

 Note that the a policy $\pi$ induces a Markov chain over the state space of the MDP.
-Pertaining to the Markov chains generated by the policies for $\mathcal{M}$, we now state our first assumption on our Markov Decision Process. \begin{definition}[Unichain MDP] An MDP is called unichain, if for each policy $\pi$, the Markov chain induced by $\pi$ is ergodic, i.e. each state is reachable from any other state. \end{definition} \begin{assumption} The MDP $\mathcal{M}$ is an unichain MDP. \end{assumption} The second definition for the MDP involves the expected time to reach state $s\in\mathcal{S}$ from another state $s'\in\mathcal{S}$. \begin{definition}[Diameter] Consider the Markov Chain induced by the policy $\pi$ on the MDP $\mathcal{M}$.
-Let $T(s'|\mathcal{M}, \pi, s)$ be a random variable that denotes the first time step when this Markov Chain enters state $s'$ starting from state $s$.
-Then, the diameter of the MDP $\mathcal{M}$ is defined as:
+Pertaining to the Markov chains generated by the policies for $\mathcal{M}$, we now define the mixing time of MDP.

+\begin{definition}[Mixing Time] Consider the Markov Chain induced by the policy $\pi$ on the MDP $\mathcal{M}$.
+Let $T_{s\to s'}^\pi$ be a random variable that denotes the first time step when this Markov Chain enters state $s'$ starting from state $s$.
+Then, the mixing time of the MDP $\mathcal{M}$ is defined as:

+\end{definition} Similar to \citet{singh2020learning}, let $P_{\pi}^t(s)$ be the $t$ step state distribution starting from state $s$ following policy $\pi$ and $P_\pi$ be the steady-state state distribution generated by policy $\pi$.

+Our first assumption on the MDP allows any policy to reach any state $s'$ starting from any state $s$, and to converge to a steady state.
+We formalize the result in the following assumption: